Benchmarking quantum machine learning kernel training for classification tasks: Experimental setting

-For QKT optimization, we allow a maximum of 400 iterations of the associated classical-quantum stochastic algorithm.
-We rely on the implementation of the SPSA algorithm provided by the \emph{qiskit-algorithms v0.3.0} package.
-We use a second-order SPSA version that includes Hessian estimation of the loss for improved convergence.
-We also resort to automatic calibration to avoid uninformed fixing of the learning rate and update perturbation.
-Once the maximum allowed iterations are reached, we take $\vec{\theta_{opt}}$ corresponding to the point with minimal loss (maximal weighted kernel alignment) reached during the training phase.
-As starting point, we initialize the vector $\vec{\theta}$ to all zeros.
-We choose this point as it corresponds with the absence of effective rotation applied by means of $V_{\theta}$ with respect to the $|0^{\otimes n}\rangle$ state vector initialization in the associated quantum kernel estimation procedure (see function \ref{eq:18}).
+Exploration of the hyperparameter space grid was carried out in all cases following a 5-fold cross-validation on the training set partition of the corresponding dataset.
+We used the accuracy score to select the best model.
+We note that whereas this metric can be misleading for some classification tasks, especially in the context of multi-class or unbalanced data, we choose it here for its simplicity and clarity of interpretation, and since our datasets are all binary and balanced.
+Once the best hyperparameter set has been decided for each model, generalization performance is evaluated in the corresponding testing set.
+More generally, to quantify the performance of each investigated classifier, in addition to the accuracy score, Cohen's kappa ($\kappa$) and macro F1-score were also calculated.

-The associated quantum kernel matrices are estimated using statevector simulators on a classical computer.
-This is achieved relying on the \emph{TrainableFidelityStatevectorKernel} and \emph{QuantumKernelTrainer} classes of the \emph{qiskit-machine-learning v0.7.2} Python package.
+For QKT optimization, we allowed a maximum of 400 iterations of the associated SPSA hybrid algorithm discussed in the methods section.
+We used a second-order SPSA version that includes Hessian estimation of the loss for improved convergence.
+We also resorted to automatic calibration to avoid uninformed fixing of the learning rate and the perturbation parameter.
+As starting point, we initialized the parameter vector $\vec{\theta}$ to all zeros.
+We chose this point as it corresponds with the absence of effective rotation applied by means of $V_{\theta}$ with respect to the $|0^{\otimes n}\rangle$ state vector initialization.
+See \eqref{eq:18} with regard to the associated quantum kernel estimation procedure.
+Once the maximum number of allowed iterations is reached, $\vec{\theta_{opt}}$ is finally set to the point with corresponding minimal loss (maximal weighted kernel alignment) obtained during the training phase.